MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 ### Hashicorp Terraform

+This [Hashicorp Terraform's Azure Provider template](https://github.com/Azure-Samples/gaming-lamp/blob/master/terraform/7-create-mysql.tf) is an example template that deploys an Azure Database for MySQL server and a sample database.
+It also creates and enables Azure Database for MySQL Virtual Network service endpoints, and creates a Virtual Network rule on the MySQL server to secure it to the subnet.
+At the moment, the provider doesn't support the creation of replicas, so use any other deployment mechanism to take care of that.
+Refer to the following materials to learn more about the commands used:

 - [Create an Azure Database for MySQL server](https://www.terraform.io/docs/providers/azurerm/r/mysql_server.html) using **azurerm_mysql_server**
 - [Create an Azure Database for MySQL database](https://www.terraform.io/docs/providers/azurerm/r/mysql_database.html) using **azurerm_mysql_database**